MarcFontaine/stm32hs/README.md

 digital output patterns.

 The library does not cover all of the STM32 hardware.
-I add support for something when I need it in a particular hardware project.
+I add support for something when I need it in a particular project.
 (For example I have not tried the USB features of the boards, which seems to be very interesting project)